Fasting While Breastfeeding

-Many religions around the world follow fasting as an integral part of their religion and culture.
+Many people around the world follow fasting as an integral part of their religion and culture.
 Every person has a different perception towards following their religion and adhering to its norms.
 If you wish to balance out your motherhood duties while keeping your religious sentiments intact, the good news is, you may do so.
 Many religious scholars believe that women in pregnancy and breastfeeding stages should be allowed some leverage in fasting.
-So, do you have concerns about fasting during breastfeeding?
-Well, the following article will help you make an informed decision.
+If you have concerns about fasting during breastfeeding, this article will help you make an informed decision.
 We have covered the tips to make fasting easier while breastfeeding.
 Let’s read!

 Is It Safe to Fast While Breastfeeding?

-Wondering if fasting and breastfeeding is a safe combination?
+Are you wondering if fasting and breastfeeding is a safe combination?
 Yes, it is safe to fast while breastfeeding.
 Your body will produce enough milk to satiate your baby.
 This happens because your body tunes to the new way of burning calories to produce milk.
 Rather your body is capable of producing milk for your baby even if you do not eat anything for 24 hours.
-Fasting for a day or so does not hamper the quality or quantity of the breast milk that you make, however, fasting for longer durations or for more days at a stretch may affect breastfeeding.
+Fasting for a day or so does not hamper the quality or quantity of the breast milk that you make; however, fasting for longer durations or for more days at a stretch may affect breastfeeding.
 Sometimes prolonged fasting may also result in premature weaning.
 You may discuss with your doctor if you have concerns regarding fasting and breastfeeding.